Healthy and Safe Kitchens - Naibowa - Kamuli

 - Program Expected Of Village

-- Continue chopping grass to build more stoves.
+- Continue chopping grass that will be used to build stoves.

 - Program Staff Preparations Next Visit